 My Garden Planner

 Shoot's My Garden Planner offers a time-limited free trial - just 48 hours after registration - to create a garden design.
-You are then invited to pay £3 per month for use of the product, with access to unlimited designs.
+You are then invited to pay a membership fee for use of the product, with access to unlimited designs.
 If you'd rather not pay, set aside a free weekend and make use of the free trial period.

-Essentially a design tool customised for gardeners, you can upload a photo of your own garden, and choose objects from 14 categories in a drop-down menu.
+Essentially, My Garden Planner is a design tool customised for gardeners, both professional and hobbyist, and you can upload a photo of your own garden, and choose objects from 14 categories in a drop-down menu.
 These range from vegetables to pools and ponds.
 Plants are often generic, rather than an actual species.

 PROS: User-friendly interface; can upload own photo.